kdragoi/hangman/README.md

 ## Instructions of use

-To play fully functioning game, the user must run the python file "milestone_5.py".
+To play fully functioning game, the user must run the python file [`hangman.py`](hangman.py).
 Running this python file without modification will use a list of words defined my the author while testing.
-To modify the selection of words, line 115 must be modified by the user.
+To modify the selection of words, `line 88` must be modified by the user.

-To observe the development of the project, python files "milestone_2.py", "milestone_3.py" and "milestone_4.py" contain the code used to develop the final outcome.
+To observe the development of the project, python files [`milestone_2.py`](milestone_files/milestone_2.py), [`milestone_3.py`](milestone_files/milestone_3.py) and [`milestone_4.py`](milestone_files/milestone_4.py) contain the code used to develop the final outcome.
 The code in these files are bookmarked by the task number and description in comments.